 “Suppose there was a mirror that reflected all your negative character traits, all the reactive instincts you came to this world to transform.
 Now suppose you smashed the mirror and broke it into 1,000 little pieces.
 Each piece would reflect a different negative characteristic of your nature.
 Now suppose you scattered those pieces all over the place.

 Guess what?
 All the negative people in your life, all the negative situations and obstacles that you confront, all the things you see wrong in others, are merely additional pieces of that mirror.
 Each fragment reflects a different reflection of your own character.
 When you fix and transform a particular piece of your character, a fragment of mirror will reflect this transformation.
 You will begin to see the positive aspects of other people.
 Situations will begin to change for the better.

 All of the negative traits that you spot in others are merely a reflection of your own negative traits.
 Only by fixing yourself can you change others.” – From The Power of Kabbalah by Yehuda Berg

-(For those interested, I run an 8 week online course for women that includes daily meditations individually chosen for each person, 3 remote energy healing sessions and the exact steps I use daily in order to neutralise and care for my own pain as it arises.
-I am also in the process of building A School For Warrior Women.
+(For those interested, I run an 8 week online course for women and men that includes daily meditations individually chosen for each person, 3 remote energy healing sessions and the exact steps I use daily in order to neutralise and care for my own pain as it arises.
+I coach you almost daily for 8 weeks.
 If any of this work interests you, be free to make contact with me or click this link to find out more.)

 Sign up to my newsletter by entering your email address into the box below.